 If you can delay filing for Social Security, you should consider it.
-The SSA designed delayed retirement credits to those who choose to wait past their full retirement age to claim Social Security benefits.
-Your birth year and the number of months you postpone benefits determines the amount your benefit can increase.
+The SSA designed delayed retirement credits for those who choose to wait past their full retirement age to claim Social Security benefits.
+Your birth year and the number of months you postpone benefits determine the amount your benefit can increase.

 Not sure what this means for you?
 The SSA offers free retirement benefits planning with a calculator to compare taking Social Security at 66 or 70.

 Note: If you do decide to delay your Social Security payments, be sure to still sign up for Medicare at age 65.
 In some circumstances, your Medicare coverage may be delayed and cost more if you do not sign up in a timely manner.

 SSA’s full retirement age depends on the year you were born.
 As Americans’ life expectancies have increased over the years, the age a retiree must be before claiming full benefits has increased too.
 For a full explanation of the age required for full retirement, see the Social Security retirement age chart above.